 The Committee will more than likely not approve a proposal from a student who has two or more outstanding Incompletes on his or her transcript at the time the proposal is submitted.
 Students are not permitted to enroll in an externship with more than one Incomplete grade on their transcript at the time of their departure.

-There is a rebuttable presumption against any program in the student's last semester in Law School; a student seeking a final semester externship should describe your reasons for not undertaking the program in an earlier semester.
+There is a rebuttable presumption against any program in the student's last semester in Law School; a student seeking a final semester externship should describe his or her reasons for not undertaking the program in an earlier semester.

 In considering the application, the Committee may take into account multiple factors, including the Law School's experience with the agency, the student's academic record, the demonstrated quality of the agency's educational and supervisory commitment, and the final recommendation of Professor Sankaran.
 The application package consists of five parts: